 The Rotary Club of taunton has been working with the Taunton based charity the Green Days Centre for a number of years.
 Green days is an organisation working to support and train adults with learning disabilities to gain confidence, get into work and maintain independent living.

-The then President of the Taunton Rotary Club, the Revd Tony Cox attended the event in 2019 alongside wife Elaine, fellow Rotarians, their partners and friends.
-President Tony opened the event, urging all to have a fabulous time, which they certainly did, with dancing and music for all to enjoy.
+At our last Disability Ball in 2019, the then President of the Taunton Rotary Club, the Revd Tony Cox opened the event, and urged all to have a fabulous time; which they certainly did, with dancing and music for all to enjoy.
 President Tony said, ‘We had a 'ball'.
 What a great event for everyone.
 I can't recall when I have had so much fun and this event is the perfect platform for adults and young people with learning disabilities to gain confidence and have fun.
 I feel sure this sell out event will help create a positive and inclusive attitude towards those with learning disabilities and the Rotary Club of Taunton is proud to provide support’.

 Both Oake Manor and Green Day’s Care Centre agree that without the support of the Rotary Club of Taunton, the ticket price at just £20 would have been out of the reach of many people.